Sensorimotor polyneuropathy is a condition that causes a decreased ability to move or feel (sensation) because of nerve damage.

 - Changing medicines, if they are causing the problem

-- Controlling blood sugar level
+- Controlling blood sugar level, when the neuropathy is from diabetes

 - Not drinking alcohol